rhvdbergh/rhvdbergh.github.io/_posts/2019-05-06---Why-Building-From-Scratch-Is-Not-Always-The-Best-Option-For-Beginners.md

 tags:
   - 'Beginner'
   - 'Code Review'
-description: 'Building something from scratch is a great learning opportunity.
+excerpt: 'Building something from scratch is a great learning opportunity.
 When I put together this blog, I could have done just that.
 And I could have opted to use a tutorial to guide me in this process.'
 ---
 UPDATE: In March 2021, I switched to using Jekyll as a static site generator for this blog.
 I'm using a slightly modified version of the [Hamilton theme by Shanghzi Huang](https://github.com/ngzhio/jekyll-theme-hamilton).
 Most of what I say below still applies.